 On the southern boundary adjacent to an existing -single-family neighborhood, a dedicated public park will serve as a new community amenity on approximately three acres of the Plan area, both unifying the community by providing a community gathering space and providing privacy to the existing neighbors by acting as a landscape buffer between the Meadows at Bailey Canyon homes and the existing adjacent homes to the south.
 Along the northern boundary, a grading and landscape buffer on approximately one acre of the Plan area will enhance privacy between the Meadows at Bailey Canyon development and the Retreat Center.
-On the west side of the Meadows at Bailey Canyon development, additional rear vard setbacks and use restrictions for homes will provide enhanced privacy for the existing adjacent homes by providing additional buffering from potential visual intrusions and unit siting.
+On the west side of the Meadows at Bailey Canyon development, additional rear yard setbacks and use restrictions for homes will provide enhanced privacy for the existing adjacent homes by providing additional buffering from potential visual intrusions and unit siting.

 The neighborhood park is anticipated to offer outdoor, publicly accessible amenities and natural features.
 The park shall include recreational amenities such as resilient play surfacing, slope slide, play structure and features, seat walls, benches, picnic areas, large turf areas, a small parking lot reserved for accessible parking spaces as required by law and loading only, decomposed granite trail, and water quality treatment and detention basin.
 Pedestrian access to the Bailey Canyon Wilderness Park and trail will be enhanced through a pedestrian path in the southeast corner of the Plan area.

-The Land Use Plan (see Figure 3-1, Land Use Plan) and the Specific Plan Summary (see Table 3-1) provide the framework for development of the Specific Plan area.
-This section establishes the Specific Plan's zones (Residential Low Density [RL] and Open Space [OS]) and its uses and acreage.
-As defined on Figure 3-1, the RL zone, shown in yellow, includes lots 1-42; the OS zone, shown in light green, includes the open space lots B through F, and the park space lot 43 (refer to Figure 3-8's legend or see Section 3.5, Landscape Plan, for [OS] maintenance responsibilities).
+The Land Use Plan (see Figure 3-1, Land Use Plan) and the Specific Plan Summary (see Table 3-1) provide the framework for development of the Plan area.
+This section provides the Specific Plan's zones (Residential Single Family/Specific Plan [R-1/SP] and Open Space [OS]) and its uses and acreage.
+As indicated on Figure 3-1, the R-1/SP zone shown in yellow, intended for low density residential uses, includes lots 1-42; the OS zone shown in light green, includes the open space lots B through F and the park space lot 43 (refer to Figure 3-8's legend or see Section 3.5, Landscape Plan, for [OS] maintenance responsibilities).
 The grading and landscape buffer lot A, shown in red hatching on Figure 3-1, will be maintained by the Retreat Center upon completion of lot A's walls, gates and landscaping as provided in this Specific Plan.